jjangsangy/simultaneous-equation-cannons/README.md

 npm run build
 ```

-The production-ready files will be in the build/ directory.
+The production-ready files will be in the `build/` directory.

 ## How to Use

+1. **Extra Deck Setup**: Select the Fusion Levels and Xyz Ranks available in your Extra Deck.
-1. Input the total number of cards on the field and in both players' hands.
+2. **Board State**: Input the total number of cards on the field and in both players' hands.
-2. Input the opponent's monster rank or level (0-12).
-3. Select desired Fusion Levels and Xyz Ranks, adhering to the extra deck constraints.
-4. View the calculated valid combinations in the results section.
+3. **Opponent Monster**: Input the Rank or Level of the opponent's face-up monster.
+4. **View Results**:
+   - The app will display the specific Fusion and Xyz monsters to banish if a solution exists.
+   - Toggle **"Show Possible Combinations"** to see a list of all valid board states for the current opponent monster.